heremaps/flatdata/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in this document by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.